Professor of Communication and Media

 Alexander Gutzmer has been Professor of Media and Communication at Quadriga University since 2013.
 From 2017 to 2018 he was also a visiting professor at the Mexican Business School “Tecnológico de Monterrey”.
-With a PhD in Cultural Studies and Business Administration, he also works as Editorial Director and “First In-house Journalist” at Callwey-Verlag in Munich, Germany.
-He is also in charge of the architecture magazine Baumeister, as well as Topos, the English-language magazine for urban design and urban development.
+With a PhD in Cultural Studies and Business Administration, he also worked as Editorial Director and “First In-house Journalist” at Callwey-Verlag in Munich, Germany.
+He was also in charge of the architecture magazine Baumeister, as well as Topos, the English-language magazine for urban design and urban development.
+Now he is the director of Marketing and Communication at Euroboden.
 Gutzmer received his Doctor of Philosophy degree from London Goldsmiths College (University of London).
 He studied Cultural Studies (also at Goldsmiths College) and Business Administration (at FU Berlin and Warwick Business School).
 He started his career as a journalist with the Welt am Sonntag newspaper.

 a) Editorial creativity in content marketing

 Content marketing is a relatively new communication and marketing sector, which so far is scientifically sub-systematised.
 Individual studies look at the subject largely from a marketing perspective.
 But the specific strengths of the subject are not given the attention they deserve.